Chris Andreucci

 Christopher Paul Andreucci (born 16 November 1998) is a Scottish country music artist and published songwriter.
-Andreucci has released one album and is currently signed to Century Music Group in Nashville, Tennessee.
-His current releases include: "Written In Rock", "To The Moon & Back", "Strangers In A Bar", "Killin' Time" which reached #1 on the UK iTunes Charts, "Freedom", "Talk to Me", and "Masterplan (Reno)".
+His current releases include: multi-million streamed "Tamed By Tennessee", "Missing You Again", "Call Her Cowboy", "Killin' Time" which reached #1 on the UK iTunes Charts,.

 Early life

 Andreucci was born and raised in Ayr, Scotland and has been performing since childhood.
 While attending Belmont Academy, Andreucci regularly took part in musical activities, including various vocal groups, bands and musical theatre.
 Later, he attended the University of Strathclyde where he regularly played live around the city of Glasgow.
 During his degree, Andreucci went on exchange to the University of North Carolina at Greensboro (UNCG) and during this period of time he fell in love with country music.